Facts and Figures

 - Six Nobel Prize recipients since 1985:

-- In 1985 Drs.
+- Drs.
 Michael Brown and Joseph Goldstein shared the Nobel Prize in Physiology or Medicine for their discovery of the basic mechanism of cholesterol metabolism.
 Dr. Goldstein is Chair of Molecular Genetics at UT Southwestern.
 Dr. Brown directs the Erik Jonsson Center for Research in Molecular Genetics and Human Disease.

 - Johann Deisenhofer, Ph.D., Professor of Biochemistry and a Howard Hughes Medical Institute Investigator at UT Southwestern, shared the 1988 Nobel Prize in Chemistry for using X-ray crystallography to describe the structure of a protein involved in photosynthesis.

-- Alfred Gilman, M.D., Ph.D., Regental Professor Emeritus, shared the 1994 Nobel Prize in Physiology or Medicine for the discovery of G proteins and the role they play in the complex processes by which cells communicate with each other.
+- Alfred Gilman, M.D., Ph.D., a Regental Professor Emeritus, shared the 1994 Nobel Prize in Physiology or Medicine for the discovery of G proteins and the role they play in the complex processes by which cells communicate with each other.
 Dr. Gilman last served as Dean of UT Southwestern Medical School, and prior to that, as Chair of Pharmacology.

 - Bruce Beutler, M.D., Director of the Center for the Genetics of Host Defense, shared the 2011 Nobel Prize in Physiology or Medicine with two other scientists for their immune system investigations.
 Dr. Beutler was honored for the discovery of receptor proteins that recognize disease-causing agents and activate innate immunity, the first step in the body’s immune response.

 - 21 members of the National Academy of Sciences (NAS), one of the highest honors attainable by an American scientist.